seastan/lotr-lcg-set-generator/README.md

 - `python run_after_se.py`.
 - Pay attention to possible errors in the script output.

-For debugging purposes you can also run the steps above using the Jupyter notebook (it doesn't use parallelism):
+For debugging purposes you can also run the steps above using the Jupyter notebook (it doesn't use any parallelism):

 - [skip this step, if you don't use VirtualEnv] `env\Scripts\activate.bat` (Windows) or `source env/bin/activate` (Mac/Linux)
 - `jupyter notebook`